Mahir-Islam/Mahir-Islam.github.io/jason_guide_2.md

 ## What is BDI

-Belief-Desire-Intention, or BDI is a language to model computer agents.
+Belief-Desire-Intention, or BDI is a framework to model computer agents.
 It is a logical system, which uses symbols.
 In this context of intelligent agents, a symbol is a way to represent any relationship between objects, represented as such:

 ```prolog
 predicate(object_1, ... ,object_n)